Samuelturak/Digital_electronic_2_project/README.md

 <a name="libs"></a>

+* HD44780-based LCD to display information.

+<a name="libs"></a>

-Every hardware part is described in the documentation folder in detail.
+Every hardware part is described in the documentation folder in detail, excluding LCD.

 ## Libraries description